-By removing the soleus we expose three other muscles on the back of the leg, the Tibialis Posticus, the Flexor Longus Digitorum Pedis, and the Flexor Longus Pollicis Pedis.
+By removing the Soleus we expose three other muscles on the back of the leg, the Tibialis Posticus, the Flexor Longus Digitorum Pedis, and the Flexor Longus Pollicis Pedis.
 These muscles are covered by a thick strong fascia, from which some of their fibres originate, and which should be removed.

 The Flexor Longus Digitorum Pedis Perforans is behind the tibia, and at the inner edge of the tibialis posticus.
-It arises, by an acute, tendinous, and fleshy beginning, from the back of the tibia a little below the popliteus muscle, its origin being continued from 're internal angle of the tibia almost to the ankle joint.
-It arises also, by tendinous and fleshy fibres, from the outer edge of the tibia, just above its connexion with the fibula at the ankle; and between this double order of fibres the tibialis posticus lies.
+It arises, by an acute, tendinous, and fleshy beginning, from the back of the tibia, a little below the popliteus muscle, its origin being continued from the internal angle of the tibia, almost to the ankle-joint.
+It arises, also by tendinous and fleshy fibres, from the outer edge of the tibia, just above its connection with the fibula at the ankle; the latter origin is, however, frequently deficient; and between this double order of fibres, the tibialis posticus lies.

-The fibres pass obliquely into a tendon at the posterior edge of the muscle, which runs in the groove of the internal malleolus, and is confined there by a strong ligamentous sheath.
-The tendon then gets to the sole of the foot along the sinuosity of the os calcis, and, being joined by a considerable tendon detached from the flexor longus pollicis, it divides into four branches which are appropriated to the four small toes.
+The fibres pass obliquely into a tendon at the posterior edge of the muscle, which runs in the groove behind the internal malleolus, and is confined there by a strong ligamentous sheath, being placed behind and within the tendon of the tibialis posticus.
+The tendon then gets to the sole of the foot along the sinuosity of the os calcis, and being joined by a considerable tendon, detached from the flexor longus pollicis, it divides into four branches, which are appropriated to the four small toes.